 A popular BEC strategy is to send an official-looking email to someone in the company's finance department.
 Typically, such an email will say there is a time-sensitive, confidential matter that requires payment be made to a customer's, partner's or supply chain partner's bank account as soon as possible.
 The attacker hopes that the unsuspecting person in finance will think they are helping their company by facilitating a quick transfer of funds -- when in reality, they are sending money to the attacker's bank account.

 There are numerous ways that BEC can be used to defraud targets.
 Here are a few examples:

-- Bogus invoicing scams use a compromised employee account to request a change in payee information, transferring payments to the perpetrator’s account.
+- A compromised employee account requests a change in payee information and transfers payments to the perpetrator’s account.

-- An attorney’s email identity might be used to pressure for payments, claiming to be handling time-sensitive, confidential matters and requesting immediate payment.
+- An attorney’s email identity might be used to pressure the target for immediate payment.

 Cybercriminals may further use a compromised account (especially those of HR employees) to gain more personally-identifiable information (PII) for later use in defrauding the company or its clients.
 Measures to prevent this type of financial fraud include employee education, conducing social engineering pen tests and adding a requirement that at least two employees sign approvals for payment change requests.